deciosousa/inscricaoVestibular/README.md

   `npm install -g json-server`
 - Navigate to the project folder and run the command:
   `json-server --watch db.json`
-- Finally, open the index.html file in your preferred browser.
+- Finally, open the index.html file in your preferred browser or [click here]() to visit the web page.

 <h3>:heavy_check_mark: Technologies Used</h3>